micheleangioni/node-lessons/lessons/lesson11-UserMakeAdminCliCommand/readme.md

 - There must be a CLI Command with signature `user-make-admin -u <email>` which turns existing users into admins

 **Suggestions**
 - In order to make the `commander` CLI commands speak with the database, the code related to MongoDb and Mongoose could be rewritten directly into the command itself.
 However that would lead to severe code duplication (imagine having several CLI commands) which would greatly worse code maintenability.
-A better way consists to import existing files into the command itself, by making use of an express instance:
+A better way consists of importing existing files into the command itself, by making use of an Express instance:

 ```js
 // user-make-admin.js